Board and Staff

 Chief Executive Officer

 Margaret Rodgers’ commitment to people with disabilities began in a L’Arche community in India in the early 80′s.
-For thirty years, she has enjoyed working with people with a disability and their families in Queensland in a variety of organisations; many involved in family support and most in the non-government sector.
-She first worked for CRU in 1996, coordinating the Leadership Development program for 4 years.
-When her children were young and also while living in Cairns she undertook a variety of part time and short term roles.
+For forty years, she has enjoyed working with people with a disability and their families in Queensland in a variety of organisations; many involved in family support and most in the non-government sector.

 Lindie Brengman started working at CRU in 2019 as a consultant in the Families for Inclusive Education project.
 Lindie is an Occupational Therapist and mother of 4, including a teenager with a disability.